-The main measurement indicators of the oximeter are pulse rate, oxygen saturation, and perfusion index (PI).
+The main measurements of the pulse oximeter are pulse rate, oxygen saturation, and perfusion index (PI).

-Usually PI is used as a parameter index, which can reflect the limb perfusion status of the tested person, indicating the detection accuracy of the oximeter machine.
-That is, it can still be detected under the conditions of low perfusion and weak perfusion.
-Moreover, through the display of PI, it can also indicate the subject's own limb condition, that is, when low perfusion occurs, it indicates whether the subject has its own causes, such as heart problems, shock, etc., and can also reflect Whether there are external factors, such as cold weather, poor peripheral circulation, etc., can be judged by the above conditions.
+Moreover, through the display of PI, it can also show the problems of the person’s own limb condition, that is, when low perfusion occurs, it indicates whether the person has its own reasons such as heart problems, shock, etc., and it can also reflect whether there are external factors such as cold weather, poor peripheral circulation, etc.

-PI refers to the blood perfusion index, and the PI value reflects the pulsatile blood flow, that is, the blood perfusion ability.
-The greater the pulsatile blood flow, the greater the pulsatile component and the greater the PI value.
-Therefore, both the measurement site (skin, nails, bones, etc.) and the patient’s own blood perfusion (arterial blood flow) will affect the PI value.
-Since sympathetic nerves affect heart rate and arterial blood pressure (affecting pulsatile arterial blood flow), the body’s neuromodulatory system or mental state also indirectly affects PI values.
+PI refers to the Perfusion Index (PI), the PI value reflects the pulsating blood flow situation, that is, it reflects the blood flow perfusion ability.
+The larger the pulsating blood flow, the more pulsating components, and the larger the PI value.
+Therefore, the measurement site (skin, nails, bones, etc.) and the patient’s own blood flow perfusion situation (the flow of arterial blood) will affect the PI value.
+Since the sympathetic nerves will affect the heart rate and arterial blood pressure (affecting the pulsating arterial blood flow), the body’s nervous regulation system or mental state will also indirectly affect the PI value.
 Therefore, under different anesthesia states, the PI value will also be different.